INFORMATION FOR AUTHORS

 All major revisions, where more than a paragraph of new text is added, or there are extensive and significant changes to the original, will require a re-publication of the article (including an editorial review process etc.).The author of the revisions can be the same as the original author of the article, or can be a different contributor (in which case the byline will clearly indicate that the article was originally written by “X”, then revised by “Y).
 In both cases, the final citation of the entry will add an indication that the article has been revised, together with the date of revision.

 As set out in the formal Agreement which has governed the publication since 1998 (accessible for viewing from the Contributors section of the MyLE Account), all contributions to The Literary Encyclopedia earn rights to equity, dividends and royalties.
-Allocation of rights to equity, dividends and royalties is calculated by producing a Contributor’s Fund which comprises 70% of the rights, and then calculating an Editors’ Fund comprising 30% of the rights.
+Allocation of rights to equity, dividends and royalties is calculated by producing a Contributor’s Fund which comprises 70% of the rights, and then calculating an Editors’ Fund comprising 20% of the rights.
 The logic of this division is to balance the contribution of writing and the contribution of editing and allied activities.
+10% of the Profits goes into an Investors' Fund, which pays dividends to the initial investor in respect of the risk incurred in providing £35,000 of capital investment in the Company.

 In other words, for every entry you write for the Encyclopedia, you will receive shares in any potential profits made by the project.
 Your allocation will normally be calculated in relation to the rank of the entry, not the number of words you submit to us.